johangithub/AFMAN11-217v1/chp6.md

 6.5.3.
 Grid Approach Procedures.
 (Figures 6.10 and 6.11) In some cases a NAVAID may be oriented on grid north, or a grid final approach course may be published alongside a magnetic or true final approach course.
 Use the following general procedures to fly a grid approach.
 Consult your aircraft flight manual and MAJCOM directives for specific equipment, procedures, and crew complement to fly grid.

-+ 6.5.3.1.
-The heading reference of the primary means of navigation on final approach, the heading reference of the NAVAID the approach is based on, and the orientation of the runway direction number should all be the same.
++ 6.5.3.1. <strong><em>The heading reference of the primary means of navigation on final approach, the heading reference of the NAVAID the approach is based on, and the orientation of the runway direction number should all be the same.</em></strong>

 	+ 6.5.3.1.1.
 NOTE: The NAVAID the approach is based on and the runway direction number normally will use the same heading reference.

-	+ 6.5.3.1.2.
-When a final approach course using another heading reference is published on the IAP in parenthesis, this is provided for situational awareness, and is not to be used as the primary means of navigation on final approach.
-Use the grid course IAW with the aircraft flight manual and MAJCOM directives.
+	+ 6.5.3.1.2. <strong><em>When a final approach course using another heading reference is published on the IAP in parenthesis, this is provided for situational awareness, and is not to be used as the primary means of navigation on final approach.</em></strong> Use the grid course IAW with the aircraft flight manual and MAJCOM directives.

 	+ 6.5.3.1.3.
 If the NAVAID and runway direction number are oriented on grid north, then grid is the primary means of navigation along final approach.
-Use aircraft flight manual procedures and MAJCOM directives to fly a grid approach.
-If a magnetic or true final approach course is published alongside the grid course it should only be used as a situational awareness tool, not the primary means of navigation.
+Use aircraft flight manual procedures and MAJCOM directives to fly a grid approach. <strong><em>If a magnetic or true final approach course is published alongside the grid course it should only be used as a situational awareness tool, not the primary means of navigation.</em></strong>

 ##### Figure 6.10.
 Magnetic Heading Reference With Grid Course.
 ![fig6_10](figs/fig6_10.png)